Richmond Downtown Historic District

-The Richmond Downtown Historic District is an area of primarily commercial buildings and national historic district located at Richmond, Wayne County, Indiana.
+The Richmond Downtown Historic District is an area of primarily commercial buildings and national historic district located at Richmond, Indiana.
 The district encompasses 47 contributing buildings located along the National Road.
 It developed between about 1868 and 1960 and includes representative examples of Italianate, Romanesque Revival, Queen Anne, Classical Revival, and Chicago School style architecture.
 Located in the district is the separately listed Murray Theater.
 Other notable buildings include the I.O.O.F.
 Building (1868), Hittle Building (1878), Tivoli Theater (1926), Romey's Building (1920), George H. Knollenberg Building (1877), Kresge Building (c.
 1930), Dickinson Building (1880), former U.S. Post Office (1905), and YMCA (1908).

 The district was added to the National Register of Historic Places in 2011.